Manual Reference Pages - sift (n)

 -q | -ktz

 Specifies the format of the output.
-This flag is necessary when output is produced on standard output, or written in a file that does not bear the expected extension. -q means no output is printed, while -k means some output is produced in .ktz proprietary compressed format.
+This flag is necessary when output is produced on standard output, or written in a file that does not bear the expected extension. -q means no output is printed, while -k means some output is produced in the .ktz proprietary compressed format.

 outfile